Swapnil67/jlox/notes.md

 - Most C derived languages assignement is a expression and not a statement
 - Scope and environments are close cousins, The former is the theoretical concept, and the latter is the machinery that implements.
+- Condition is an expression and the body is a statement.

 ## Token
 - A token represents a unit of code at a specific place in the source text.